For the last several years I’ve been walking this insane—or maybe more aptly put—totally sane, path inward...

 Things such as headaches, acid reflux, debilitating menstrual cramps, clouded thinking, anxiety, bloating—all of these things I lived with, and didn't listen to before, shifted into a new sort of balance as my body relaxed and rejoiced in how I was now taking care of it.
 It was getting what it needed from me and as a result dramatically gave me a new life that didn't pain me and provided a new energy source I had not accessed before.

 This also allowed me to access my journey even deeper as I was no longer feeling unwell in some way or another.
-I naturally, without any effort, advanced another level in.
+I naturally, without any effort, advanced another level up.

 We all have the ability to take our power back and support our bodies.
 Our quality of life depends on it.
 Our body is what we live in.
 If it's unhealthy, so is the life we live.